IBM Cloud Docs

 1. Return to Virtual server instances and provision a new Power Virtual Server instance.
 Click the arrow in the appropriate boot image tile to see your custom boot image.

-If you'd like to download your image at a later point, go to the Resource List in the Power Virtual Server user interface.
+To download your image at a later point, go to the Resource List in the Power Virtual Server user interface.
 Once there, access your Cloud Object Storage workspace.
 In the bucket where your image is stored, select the image file that you want to download and select Download objects.
 See Download an object for the Cloud Object Storage CLI command.